 Learn How Much to Budget for Taxes as a Freelancer

 Freelancing—it sounds like a wonderful way to make a living.
-You set your own hours and you decide how much money—or how little—you're willing to accept for your work.
+You set your own hours and you decide on the amount of money you're willing to accept for your work.
 The autonomy and freedom can be exhilarating, particularly when you're freelancing doing something you love.

 Now take a deep breath and consider the reality: You're self-employed, so you must budget for taxes as a freelancer.

-Self-employment comes with a whole host of unique tax responsibilities and issues, not the least of which is budgeting for the taxes you're going to owe the Internal Revenue Service at the end of the year.
-You don't have an employer standing by in the wings to conveniently lift money from your paychecks and send it off to the IRS on your behalf.
+Self-employment comes with a whole host of unique tax responsibilities and issues, including budgeting for the taxes you're going to owe the Internal Revenue Service at the end of the year.
+There's no employer anymore to conveniently lift money from your paychecks and send it off to the IRS on your behalf.

 It can be challenging to calculate how much you're going to owe in estimated taxes as the year goes along, particularly if you're not sure how much you'll be earning—a common dilemma for those who are just starting out.
 But there are a few ways to do it.
 Here are some tactics you might use to budget for taxes as a freelancer and some things you'll want to keep in mind.